retrocomputacion/retrobbs/readme.txt

         disable this by passing False in the <date> parameter.
         <id> Should be the connection id corresponding to this message.
         Defaults to 0 -> general message.
+        <v> Verbosity level for this message.
+If greater than the level
+        selected on startup the log message will not be printed.

     Also defined in this module is the <bcolors> class, which enumerates a few ANSI codes for use in the log messages.